-Even when Moses knew he would not be the one taking them into the Land, he still showed concern for the flock by asking the Lord to appoint a man over the assembly.
+Moses still showed concern for the flock, even when he knew he would not be the one taking them into the Land; he asked the Lord to appoint a man over the assembly.

 God asked Moses to transfer his authority of leadership to Joshua (Yehoshua) by the laying on of hands.
 This is a physical act to symbolize the transference of authority.

-The related word samchut means authority.
-The root of this Hebrew word: s-m-ch, means to trust, to support, or to rely on.
+A related word samchut means authority.
+The root of this Hebrew word means to trust, to support, or to rely on.

-Being anointed for leadership over a group of people is a sacred trust that we may not take lightly.
+Being anointed for leadership of a group of people is a sacred trust that we may not take lightly.